quixio/quix-docs/docs/tutorials/train-and-deploy-ml/create-data.md

 To make things a little easier, first create a **persisted topic** to receive the generated data.

-1. Login to the Quix Portal.
+1. Log in to Quix.

 2. Click `Topics` on the left-hand menu.